Skip to content

 Verified domains

-1. Head to your workspace’s settings page.
+1. Open your workspace’s settings page.

 2. Scroll to the ‘Verified domains’ section.

-3. Click on ‘Add’.
+3. Click ‘Add’.

 4. Enter the domain you want to send from (eg. yourcompany.com).